Contact Us

 Missed a deadline but still interested in applying?
 Email the SIS Graduate Admissions office.

-Our graduates go into careers that make positive impact on our world.
-With a customizable concentration, students develop the hard and soft skills needed to pursue their individual interests in the international development field.
+Our graduates go into careers that make a positive impact on the world.
+With a customizable professional track, students develop the hard and soft skills needed to pursue their individual interests in the international development field.

-Employers that hire MAID graduates include: World Bank, Save the Children, Chemonics, OXFAM, UN Agency for International Development, Global Fund for Women, World Vision, and more.
+Employers that hire MAID graduates include: the World Bank, Save the Children, Chemonics, OXFAM, US Agency for International Development, Global Fund for Women, World Vision, and more.

 Looking for more information or help?
 SIS has a dedicated career development center to assist current students and alumni.